HaxeFoundation/haxedevelop.org/assets/content/documentation/macros.md

 For quick testing you can simply select your _.cs_ file manually from main menu: _Macros > Run Script_.

-During development, use this action to make sure the script is reloaded/recompiled everytime:
+During development, use this action to make sure the script is reloaded/recompiled every time:

 ```
 ExecuteScript|Development;$(BaseDir)\FlattenXML.cs